This event has ended】Yamagata's Imoni Festival in 2025! Let's go eat a big pot of Imoni!

 You can make your own original trip!

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product available only on the web, which allows you to choose your train and accommodations freely and apply for them all at once.
-Depending on the timing and conditions of your application, you may be able to save even on the day of departure at the earliest!
+JR East View Dynamic Rail Package is a variable price individual travel product available only on the web.
+Depending on the timing and conditions of your application, you may be able to get a discount as early as the day of departure.
 We also offer one-day trip plans!
-Enjoy your own trip according to your schedule and purpose.
+Enjoy your own unique trip according to your schedule and purpose.

 Tags related to this article